 - Submitted your Health History Form and Immunization Record to Stetson Health Service.
 You won't be able to receive keys without having submitted these forms.

 - Read the Guide to Residential Living and the Code of Community Standards.

 - Check out our Packing List.
 It'll give you an idea of what you'll need and what's not permitted in the residential buildings.

 - Connected with your suite/apartment-mate(s) to discuss room layout and who's bringing what items that may be shared (e.g., TV, mini-fridge, microwave, etc.).

 Spring Check-In Information

 Required Gateway COVID-19 Testing

-For Gateway Testing appointment sign up or to submit an exemption request, please visit the Safer Stetson website.
+For Gateway Testing appointment sign up, or to submit an accommodation or exemption request, please visit the Safer Stetson website.

 It's very important that university staff have ample time to finish renovation and maintenance projects, prepare the buildings and train the R.A.s so that everything is ready when you arrive.
-Outside of those students who are returning because of their involvement in university-required functions, all new students and returning students for Spring 2021 need to plan to check in on or after Sunday, January 10.
+Outside of those students who are returning because of their involvement in university-required functions, all continuing students for Spring 2022 need to plan to check in on or after Saturday, January 8.

 Residents who are part of an approved early arrival group don't need to submit an individual request this year; your group leader will request your participation.